guzzle/guzzle/README.rst

     $objects = $client->execute($command);

     // Iterate over every single object in the bucket
-    // subsequent requests will be issued to retreive
+    // subsequent requests will be issued to retrieve
     // the next result of a truncated response foreach ($objects as $object) {
         echo "{$object['key']} {$object['size']}\n";